Chutney music

-Chutney music is a fusion genre of Indian folk music, specifically Bhojpuri folk music, with local Caribbean calypso and soca music, and later on Bollywood music.
-This genre of music that developed in Trinidad and Tobago is popular in Trinidad and Tobago, Guyana, Suriname, Jamaica, other parts of the Caribbean, Fiji, Mauritius, and South Africa.
+Chutney music (Caribbean Hindustani: चटनी संगीत, 𑂒𑂗𑂢𑂲 𑂮𑂑𑂹𑂏𑂲𑂞, چٹنی موسیقی) is a fusion genre of Indian folk music, specifically Bhojpuri folk music, with Caribbean calypso and soca music, and later with Bollywood music.
+This genre of music that developed in Trinidad and Tobago, Guyana and Suriname and is popular in Jamaica, other parts of the Caribbean, Fiji, Mauritius, and South Africa.
 Chutney music emerged mid-20th century and reached a peak of popularity during the 1980s.
-Several sub-genres have developed.
+Several sub-genres have developed, most notably chutney soca.

 History

-This contemporary fusion of genres was created by Indo-Caribbean people whose ancestors were from the Hindi Belt.
-They were taken as indentured laborers by the British to replace slave laborers on sugar plantations after emancipation.
-Chutney music was established in the 1940s within temples, wedding houses, and cane fields of the Indo-Caribbean.
-There were no recordings until 1968, when Ramdew Chaitoe of Suriname, a small country in South America, recorded an early rendition of chutney music.
-The album was entitled King of Suriname and all of the songs were religious in nature.
-However, Chaitoe soon became a household name with East Indians not just in Suriname but throughout the Caribbean.
-Although the songs were religious, they had a dance vibe throughout each track.
-For the first time Indo-Caribbeans had music that spoke to them and was not specifically Indian or European/American in style.
-This was a breakthrough for East Indian Caribbean music, but the fame was short lived.
+The contemporary fusion of genres that led to chutney music was created around the 1940s by Indo-Caribbean people of the West Indies, whose ancestors originally were brought to the region from the Hindi Belt as indentured labourers by the British, intended to replace slaves working on sugar plantations after slavery was abolished in the region.
+There were no recordings of chutney until 1968, when Ramdew Chaitoe, of Suriname, recorded an early rendition of the music.
+The album was called King of Suriname and all of the songs were religious in nature.
+However, Chaitoe soon became a household name with East Indians, not just in his native Suriname but throughout the Caribbean.
+Although the songs were religious in nature, all had a distinctly danceable sound.
+For the first time, Indo-Caribbeans had music that spoke to them personally, and was not specifically Indian, African, or European or American in style/roots.
+This was a breakthrough for East Indian Caribbean music, but the fame was shortlived.

-Chutney music exploded again in 1968 with the female singer Dropati, who released an album entitled Let's Sing & Dance, made up of traditional wedding songs.
-These songs became huge hits within the Indo-Caribbean community.
-The album gained recognition for chutney music as a legitimate form and united Indians, regardless of their birthplace.
+Chutney music exploded, again, after 1968, with the singer Dropati releasing her album Let's Sing & Dance, made-up of traditional wedding songs.
+The record became a huge hit within the Indo-Caribbean community, gaining exposure for chutney music as a legitimate form of music, and uniting Indians, regardless of their birthplace.